 ADHD cases began to climb significantly in the 1990s.
 There may be a few factors behind the rise in diagnoses:

-- more children are actually developing ADHD
+- more children were actually developing ADHD

 More and more medications to treat the disorder became available as the number of ADHD cases rose.
 The medications also became more effective at treating ADHD.
 Many have long-acting benefits for patients who need relief from symptoms for longer periods.